earnestt1234/FED3_Viz/README.md

 **This program is currently in "beta"**: it has only been tested by a few individuals on their machines, with a small selection of data files.
 Additionally, the program is still being actively worked on, and likely will be through summer 2020.
 I am eager to have other people try the application and report bugs, preferably through GitHub or on the [FED3 Google Group](https://groups.google.com/forum/#!forum/fedforum).

 Moreover, we will certainly consider and try to meet any requests for additional features/graphs!
-I appreciate the [input so far*](https://groups.google.com/forum/#!topic/fedforum/YhF0pzMGD9c), and would love more.
+I greatly appreciate the [input so far*](https://groups.google.com/forum/#!topic/fedforum/YhF0pzMGD9c), and would love more.

 *The user-requested features so far have not been implemented, but working on it :sweat_smile:

+Some features that I aim to integrate:

+- more plots for active/inactive pokes (also errors)
+- recognition of recording mode
+- progressive ratio breakpoint
+- 24 hour circadian plots
+- additional group averaging plots (e.g. for interpellet intervals)